Stop the Stingadmin

 One good first step is to seal off any openings, cracks, or holes that are on the surface of your home or furniture to discourage hives from forming.
 Educate your family about wasp and stinging insect safety – don’t swat, don’t freak out, just slowly get distance and tell mom or dad!
 You can use insect repellent, but it doesn’t always work for insects bigger than mosquitoes.
 It may be a good idea to keep a wasp repellent on hand, just in case stinging insects invade a party or gathering in your back yard.

-By far the best thing you can do to keep your family safe is to invest in affordable pest control.
-Hawx pest control offers honest and affordable pest control for homes and businesses to keep them pest free and safe.
-Pest control technicians will come as often as you designate to spray an eco- and pet-friendly formula around your yard and home.
+By far the best thing you can do to help keep your family protected from stinging insects is to have an inspection to see if affordable pest control can reduce stinging insects populations.
+Hawx pest control offers honest and affordable pest control for homes and businesses to keep them pest free.
 If you see a pest between service appointments you can call them to re-spray free of charge.
 Call Hawx Pest Control for a sting-free summer!